nbinwal/BDS/README.md

 ## Final Submission Deliverables

-Your final PDF document (“Group-[number].pdf”) should include:
+Your final PDF (“Group‑[number].pdf”) must include:

 1. **Detailed Problem Statement & Analysis Tasks:**
-   - Explanation of the problem and objectives.
+   - A clear explanation of the problem and objectives.
-   - Description of each analysis task (temporal, spatial, fare, driver, customer segmentation) with input/output details.
+   - Descriptions of each of the five analysis tasks, including input and expected output.

 2. **Dataset & Source Information:**
-   - Detailed description of the “Ride‑Sharing Platform Data” dataset from Kaggle, including the link and key attributes.
+   - A detailed description of the “Ride‑Sharing Platform Data” dataset (including the Kaggle link provided above) and any preprocessing performed.

-3. **Map‑Reduce Diagrams for Each Analysis Task:**
+3. **Map‑Reduce Diagrams:**
-   - Diagrams (as shown above) illustrating the flow: Input → Mapper → Shuffle/Sort → Reducer → Output.
+   - Diagrams for each analysis task showing the data flow from input → mapper → shuffle/sort → reducer → output.

 4. **Pseudo Code & Functional Code:**
-   - Complete pseudo code for each task.
-   - Full Python mapper and reducer scripts for all five tasks.
+   - Full pseudo code and complete Python scripts (mapper and reducer) for all five Map‑Reduce tasks.

 5. **Execution Statistics:**
-   - A summary table of Hadoop job metrics for each Map‑Reduce job (number of tasks, memory usage, bytes transferred).
+   - A summary table detailing Hadoop job metrics for each task (number of tasks, memory usage, bytes transferred).

 ---

-This final deliverable provides a comprehensive solution covering the problem statement, dataset description, complete Map‑Reduce code implementations, diagrams, and execution metrics.
-Adjust file paths, field indices, and configuration parameters as needed for your specific environment and dataset.
+This document provides a comprehensive, end‑to‑end solution for the assignment using a dataset with over 10,000 records.
+Adjust file paths, field indices, and configuration parameters as necessary for your Hadoop environment and dataset specifics before submission.